Adarshswain/Assignment-To-Do-/README.md

-I have created a video calling application using react and webrtc
+It Is a Simple Todo App using react